-Longtime Hunter fans know he’s fascinated with World War Two – not just from Bob Lee Swagger’s dad Earl, but from Hunter’s several early novels that were – like Basil’s War – historical fiction set in World War Two (Tapestry of Spies, Second Saladin) that did not involve any Swaggers.
+Longtime Hunter fans know he’s fascinated with World War Two – not just from Bob Lee Swagger’s dad Earl, but from Hunter’s several early novels that were – like Basil’s War – historical fiction set in World War Two (Master Sniper, his first, was 100% historical fiction of WWII) that did not involve any Swaggers.

 It’s a fast, fun read – and would lend itself to more books in a series.
 We’ll see if that’s where Hunter wants to take him.

 Hunter won a Pulitzer Prize for his newspaper movie reviews, but it’s been a long dry spell for fans who know him from that arena.
 He put together a longer piece – a review of the John Wick franchise – over at the NRA’s website this week.
 And it is excellent reading.

 Stephen Hunter won this year’s Grits Gresham Shooting Sports Communicator award, awarded last week at the SHOT show in Las Vegas.

 Grits son Tom perhaps put it best:

 The attention and wide-spread following Hunter’s novels garnered have caused other writers to work harder to get the details right on firearms.
 Stephen also has exposed the world of the law-abiding gun owner to a greater audience.Tom Gresham, who handed Hunter his award in the ceremony

 Even with shades drawn, Post film critic’s novels open a window to his view